Brenna Harding: Philanthropy

-Harding is a campaigner for LGBT rights, appearing with her mothers before the 2009 New South Wales parliamentary inquiry into same-sex adoption reform.
+Harding is a campaigner for LGBTQ rights, appearing with her mothers before the 2009 New South Wales parliamentary inquiry into same-sex adoption reform.
 As of 2012, she was the president of gay rights group "Wear it Purple".
 She is also credited as one of the authors of the children's books The Rainbow Cubby House, Koalas on Parade, Going to Fair Day and My House, along with her mother Vicki.
 In 2015, Brenna founded Sydney-based feminist collective Moonlight Feminists.